 Student Government also coordinates a number of longstanding special student events, including cookouts, special dinners, the Halloween Party, the Thanksgiving Feast, Lessons and Carols services, Mardi Gras, and the Softball Game.

-In order to support a healthy campus community, Saint John's School of Theology·Seminary follows the College of Saint Benedict/Saint John's University Joint Human Rights Policy and the Joint Sexual Assault Policy.
+In order to support a healthy campus community, Saint John's School of Theology and Seminary follows the College of Saint Benedict/Saint John's University Joint Human Rights Policy and the Joint Sexual Assault Policy.